 What differentiates one type of zero-sum game from another is the rule used for redistributing money from losers to winners.
 Ponzis and pyramids are early-bird zero sum games: the jackpot goes to the earliest entrants and is funded by money provided by the latest entrants.
 A lottery, on the other hand, awards a randomly chosen participant with everyone else's money.
 Being the last buyer of a lottery ticket provides one with the same odds of winning the jackpot as the first buyer.

 The coexistence of different types of zero sum games indicates that while the public has an ongoing demand for the chance to win jackpots, it also values the way those jackpots are rewarded.
-Perhaps early bird game like a ponzis provide a different set of psychic returns than other zero sum games; getting in line early and looking back at all the late comers may offer a sense of satisfaction that a lottery can't provide.
+Perhaps a ponzi provide a different set of psychic returns than other zero sum games; getting in line early and looking back at all the late comers may offer a sense of satisfaction that a lottery can't provide.